 Bundles can also be themed.
 For example, when teaching students about insects, the Mega Duo Scope has a set of four bug blocks.
-If teaching a lesson about forensics, the Whodunnit Detective Spy Scope comes with all the equipment needed to conduct investigations into fictional crime scenes.
+If teaching a lesson about forensics, the Whodunnit Detective Spy Scope (no longer in stock) comes with all the equipment needed to conduct investigations into fictional crime scenes.

 These ready-made specimens come in labeled storage containers and can be operated with any compound microscope.

 Prepared Slides are samples that come ready to view, without the process of staining and mounting, which makes them an invaluable time-saver for any classroom.
 Some of the microscope bundles come ready with prepared slides, but other kits can be found separately.

 My First Lab offers prepared slide boxes organized by difficulty level and theme.
 Our educational sets come equipped with samples organized by grade level so that young scientists can graduate into more difficult observations.
 We also offer several sets which touch on real-world scientific fields, such as biology, botany, entomology and mycology.

 We have briefly touched on samples under the microscope, but what about more 3D items?
 When it comes to direct instruction, the ability to use specimen models is extremely helpful.
 Disarticulated animal bones can be useful for teaching skeletal structures and class characteristics.
 Bug blocks, as mentioned above, lets students see creepy crawlies up close- without needing to worry about them breaking or scurrying away.